Whenever I'm in a new city in Latin America, there's only one thing on my mind:

 Cost of Living

 Both Mexico City and Lima are extremely affordable.
 If you had to, you could live in either city for $1000 a month.
 Although, I would recommend a slightly larger budget than that.
 I was surprised to discover that almost everything is more expensive in Lima than in Mexico.
 I wasn't expecting this as Mexico is a larger city with better infrastructure.
-In Lima you will pay more for public transport, taxis, restaurants, cell phone coverage, Internet and rent than you will in Mexico City.
-That being said, keep in mind that these differences will be almost negligible, especially if you're earning American dollars - we're talking about an extra $200 or so a month maximum if you choose to live in Lima instead of Mexico City.
+In Lima, you will pay more for public transport, taxis, restaurants, cell phone coverage and Internet than you will in Mexico City.
+That being said, keep in mind that these differences will be almost negligible, especially if you're earning American dollars - we're talking about an extra $200 or so a month if you choose to live in Lima instead of Mexico City.

 WINNER: MEXICO CITY

 Those unfamiliar with cuisine in Latin America often assume that Mexico has the best food in the region.
 I myself have claimed that in a recent blog post.
 However, after this most recent trip to Lima, I have to admit that I was wrong: Peru has the best food in Latin America.
-Although Mexico wins in the street food category - the quality, variety and price simply cannot be beat - Lima wins in every other category.
-Their family restaurants are better than Mexican fondas, their chifas are better than Mexican Chinese food, and their ceviche...well, I'll let the photo speak for itself.
+Although Mexico wins in the street food category - the quality, variety, availability and price simply cannot be beat - Lima wins in every other category.
+Their menu restaurants are better than Mexican fondas, their chifas are better than Mexican Chinese food, and their seafood is miles better than anywhere else in LATAM.

 When I told people from Lima that I was living in Mexico City they were shocked.
 Isn't it dangerous?
 Aren't you worried about safety?
 While it's true that Mexico City has a rather sordid reputation, the safety issues are largely overblown.
 I've been living in Mexico for nearly a year and a half and nothing has ever happened to me.